Kafka Configuration

 return domainProperties -> {

-// Customize the "app" domain — overrides take precedence over YAML values
+// Customize the "app" domain — YAML values are kept, only these fields are overridden

 // Customize the "accounts" domain independently